zenml-io/blog.zenml.io/_posts/2022-09-01-zero-thirteen-release.md

 ![img](/assets/posts/release_0_13_0/zero-thirteen-zero-release.jpg)

-ZenML version 0.13.0 is chock-full of exciting features including:
+Version 0.13.0 is chock-full of exciting features:

-* You can now run Spark jobs within ZenML with the long-awaited Spark integration.
+* [Spark Integration](#-spark-integration) - You can now run Spark jobs within ZenML with the long-awaited Spark integration.
-* It's now possible to run custom code alongside your model with KServe and Seldon.
+* [Custom Code Deployment](#-custom-code-deployment) - It's now possible to run custom code alongside your model with KServe and Seldon.
-* We introduce a convenient way to spin up infrastructures with Stack Recipes.
+* [Stack Recipes](#-spin-up-infrastructure-with-stack-recipes) - We introduce a convenient way to spin up infrastructures using Stack Recipes and how you can extend them to your needs.

+View the full release notes [here](https://github.com/zenml-io/zenml/releases/tag/0.13.0).

 ![img](/assets/posts/release_0_13_0/zero-thirteen-one-release.jpg)

-ZenML 0.13.1 comes with several quality of life improvements:
+Version 0.13.1 comes with several quality of life improvements:

 * Specify the exact order in which your pipelines steps should be executed, e.g., via `step_b.after(step_a)`
 * It's now possible to use TensorBoard with PyTorch and other modeling frameworks.
 * You can now configure the Evidently integration to ignore specific columns in your datasets.

+View the full release notes [here](https://github.com/zenml-io/zenml/releases/tag/0.13.1).

 As always, we've also included various bug fixes and lots of improvements to the documentation and our examples.